 Global2 blogs are created by individual members of the Global2 community – the teachers and students of Victorian Government and Catholic schools.
 The Department of Education and Training Victoria is committed to ensure that all content hosted on Global2 is appropriate and legal.

-If you believe copyright-protected work or personal information has been posted without your authority or you see any inappropriate content on Global2, we ask you to email us at email@example.com.
+If you believe copyright-protected work or personal information has been posted without your authority or you see any inappropriate content on Global2, contact the Edublogs support team at email@example.com.
 Content will be removed following notice.

 Advice to protect Copyright